-A distinctive strength of our University has always been our relevance to society, and particularly our close links with business and industry.
-For example, WMG and Warwick Business School are recognised as international role models for how universities and business can successfully work together; Jaguar Land Rover and Tata are amongst the businesses that are now closely associated with us.
-We are one of the key drivers of the local and regional economy, with a recent study showing that the University was worth £520m a year in economic impact to the West Midlands.
+A distinctive strength of our university has always been our relevance to society, and particularly our close links with business and industry.
+For example, WMG and Warwick Business School are recognised as international role models for how universities and business can successfully work together, demonstrated by our close association with business such as Jaguar Land Rover and Tata.

 More recently we’ve taken huge strides to ensure we are equally committed to how we engage with public and community audiences.
 Coming off the back of our learning as a RCUK Catalyst Seed Funded Institution in 2015-2017, our role as hosts of the British Science Festival in 2019, and being a principal partner in Coventry City of Culture 2021, the university launched the Warwick Institute of Engagement (WIE) in November 2020.
 WIE was created to capitalise on our commitment to engagement and its role in meeting our 2030 goals.
 It does this both by working to improve how the University involves the public, communities, key influencers, and decision makers in our pursuit of knowledge and understanding, and by improving the ways the university communicates its story and value to these groups.
 In so doing, WIE enables the university to engage more profoundly and sustainably locally, regionally, nationally and globally.